You might have noticed: marijuana caused me problems. It led to my arrest in Yosemite. Before that, the summer camp banned me because of it.

 While in Yosemite Valley I’d smoked every day.
 There was always someone willing to share, and it probably wouldn’t have been hard to find a seller, though I didn’t try.
 I’d set out on the JMT with the idea of kicking my habit.
 But the habit had other plans, and within a day or two the cravings grew fierce.
 I’d called Jan desperate for relief, and I looked forward to that package feeling something close to lust.

 Our supplies dwindled.
 I called Jan again.
 It took some doing, but I got her to admit she’d never sent me any weed.
 She said it was fear of the law, but consequences had never deterred her before.
 I now know that she—like me—struggled with so-called Attention Deficit Disorder.
-I didn’t now that term back then, but I knew she was unreliable.
+I didn’t know that term back then, but I knew she was unreliable.
 I should never have expected her to work out something as difficult as wrapping and mailing a package.

 It was time to give up.
 I told Rick we should hit the trail after stocking up again at the market.
 But he’d spent all his money.
 I didn’t have much myself, but I wasn’t broke.
 A kinder kid would have bought food for two.
-A wiser kid would have realized it was time to separate from Rick.
-But to the kid I was, it seemed logical to steal food from the local store.
+A wiser kid would have realized it was time to split from Rick.
+But to the kid I was, it seemed logical to urge him to steal food from the local store.
 I’d been shoplifting for years and had never been caught.
 What could go wrong?
 I suggested he load a stuff sack with supplies, then duck out the door when no one was looking.

 The plan might have worked, but we had a reputation.
 One night we’d raided campground coolers for booze.
 We’d also scored a couple of big steaks, which made a great meal but led to our downfall.
 They belonged to a policeman on vacation.
 He did some detective work, figured out who had stolen his goods and where we were camped, then spoke with the local ranger.
-So after the store owner reported a theft from his store, the authorities knew where to look.
+So after the store owner reported a theft from his store, the authorities knew who was responsible.
 We returned to our tents and saw the ranger, the steak owner, and two uniformed cops waiting for us.